 It seems like area rugs get kinda ignored in the DIY world.
-There was a day

-	when most peoples’ area rugs were made by hand, usually from scraps of

-	fabric, or recycled supplies and were meant to be serviceable and practical.

-	They kept the floors warmer and more comfortable, and if one was lucky,

-	added a little color to the room.
-Today it seems like an area rug can be one

-	of the more expensive decor items in a room.
-Area rugs define space, pull

-	open floor plans together, add interest, texture and color to a room.
-They

-	ground a room that seems top heavy, and yes… they still add comfort and

-	warmth!
+There was a day when most peoples’ rugs were made by hand, usually from scraps of fabric, and were meant to be serviceable and practical.
+They kept the floors warmer and more comfortable, and if one was lucky, added a little color to the room.
+Today it seems like a rug can be one of the more expensive decor items in a room!
+So DIY it!
+DIY rugs define space, pull open floor plans together, add interest, texture and color to a room.
+They ground a room, and yes… they still add comfort and warmth!
 So get to it, DIY’ers!
-Make one of these DIY area rugs that is

-	unique, beautiful, and practical!
+Make one of these DIY rugs that are unique, beautiful, and practical!

-	Our first project is this DIY rug from felt from ‘Conversation Pieces‘.

-	Check out all their photos and see how they made this into a larger area rug

-	that would fit their room.
+Find out how to make a rug from felt from ‘Conversation Pieces‘.
+Check out all their photos and see how they made this into a larger area rug that would fit their entire room.

-	This DIY chevron rug from ‘The House that Lars Built‘ is a version of the

-	old fashioned rag rug DIY, with an updated pattern!
+This chevron DIY rug from ‘The House that Lars Built‘ is a version of an old fashioned rag rug DIY, with an updated pattern!
 Great tutorial!

 Learn to make your own rope rug from ‘A Beautiful Mess‘.
-I love these type

-	of DIY area rugs, because it looks nothing like my Grandmothers rugs!
-I saw

-	a rug like this recently that was selling for over $300.
+I love these type of DIY rugs, because it looks nothing like my Grandmothers!
+I saw a rug like this recently that was selling for over $300.

-	Finally , if the felty, fuzzy and fabulous wasn’t enough, this coffee bag

-	DIY rug tutorial from ‘Maiden Jane‘ is a throw rug just right for adding a

-	conversation piece to your room!
+Finally , if the felty, fuzzy and fabulous wasn’t enough, this coffee bag DIY rug tutorial from ‘Maiden Jane‘ is a throw rug just right for adding a conversation piece to your room!

 Update : A ton of our readers have written to ask what our suggestion is for online affordable area rugs they can buy.
 So we did an entire post on Affordable Designer Rugs You Can Buy Online!